cnunezra-NAPDEs/webpage/_pages/about.md

 I am a **Postdoctoral Associate** at the **School of Mathematics, University of Minnesota**.

-My research focuses on the **numerical analysis of partial differential equations**, with emphasis on **high-order finite element methods**, **discontinuous Galerkin methods**, and **hybridizable discontinuous Galerkin methods**.
-I am particularly interested in the design of efficient computational techniques that improve approximation quality and solver performance for challenging PDE problems.

-During my doctoral research, I developed **structure-preserving high-order numerical methods** for shallow-water equations from a Hamiltonian perspective.
-My current research focuses on the development of new numerical methods for elliptic equations based on FEM that improve approximation quality without considerably increasing computational cost on general meshes.
-The main contribution of this work is to take advantage of existing simulation output to propose an iterative process that recovers hidden information.
-Consequently, through this process, it is possible to obtain higher-quality and more accurate solutions.
+My research interests lie in the general area of Applied Mathematics.
+In particular, I am interested in the numerical analysis of PDEs and scientific computing with a strong emphasis on the development, analysis, and implementation of finite element methods (FEM) for practical applications in Engineering.

+During my doctoral research, I focused on the design of structure-preserving finite element methods applied to PDEs with Hamiltonian sttructure.
+This work culminated in my dissertation, \textit{Symplectic Hamiltonian Discontinuous Galerkin Methods for Shallow Water Equations}, in which we developed optimal convergent numerical schemes that conserve energy and other key physical invariants.

+While my doctoral work focused on the design and analysis of structure-preserving discretizations, it left unanswered the question of how much additional accuracy can be extracted from existing Galerkin solutions via local post-processings.

+My overarching goal is to continue this work and develop post-processing techniques to high-fidelity engineering simulations of practical interest such that hypersonic flows and aeroheating predictions.

 ## Research interests